liyahedwards-creator/TheSlap.com2/README.md

 ## Features
 - Fully custom responsive layout and styling
-- Interactive elements built with vanilla JS
+- Interactive elements built with JS
 - Designed and improved using an iterative development process

 ## Process & Documentation